 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company manages liquidity risk by forecasting cash flows from operations, anticipated investing and financing activities and through the management of its capital structure.
-Accounts payable and accrued liabilities, dividends payable, lease liabilities and due to related parties amounts of \$1,092,875 are due within 12 months.
+Accounts payable and accrued liabilities, dividends payable, convertible debentures interest payable and due to related parties amounts of \$1,085,431 (\$1,449,000 - December 31, 2023) are due within 12 months.